 Except for CAM, most M+M solutions are based on CAD standards from Autodesk, primarily AutoCAD, Revit, Inventor and Vault.
-This light blue field in the diagram stands for approx. 20% of group's gross profit generated (across all sectors) through resale of Autodesk software in the VAR segment.
-In the software segment, license payments to Autodesk are part of cost of materials.
+This light blue field in the diagram stands for the part of group's gross profit generated (across all sectors) by Autodesk margin or comission in the Digitization segment.
+In the Software segment, license payments to Autodesk are cost of materials.